-The focused audit is being led by a partnership between the Royal College of Psychiatrists and the British Psychological Society, and will begin in the latter half of this year.
-It is expected that all providers of NHS-funded care in England will participate.
+The audit was led by a partnership between the Royal College of Psychiatrists and the British Psychological Society.

-The audit will look at the quality of psychological assessment, formulation and therapy delivered by secondary care mental health services to people aged 18 and over.
-The audit will include an audit of practice (case note audit) along with a survey for therapists and feedback from service users.
+The audit looks at the quality of psychological assessment, formulation and therapy delivered by secondary care mental health services to people aged 18 and over.
+The audit includes an audit of practice (case note audit) along with a survey for therapists and feedback from service users.

 - Equity of access